ivaleraM/GLFM/docs/README.md

         sudo apt-get install libgmp3-dev

 3. Compile the C++ code, either for MATLAB or for PYTHON
-    * For MATLAB:

-You should add the path 'Ccode' and its children to Matlab workspace.
+For MATLAB, you should add the path 'Ccode' and its children to Matlab workspace.
 Then, from matlab command window, execute:

     mex  -lgsl -lgmp -lgslcblas IBPsampler.cpp

-    * For PYTHON:

-Go to src/GLFMpython folder and execute the following command from terminal:
+For PYTHON, go to src/GLFMpython folder and execute the following command from terminal:

     python setup.py build_ext --inplace